 Baselines are a mechanism in Configuration Management Systems to protect formally reviewed and approved information from modification.
 It is a named repository for the definitive state of a system at a specific point in time to which only read-only access is permitted.
 A succession of baselines are created over the life of a project, each containing information from an increasing subset of the phases in a project.

-The easiest description of a baseline is, a snapshot of how the database/items were at a particular point in time.
+The easiest description of a baseline is, a holding area for information owned by the project, i.e. how the database/items were at a particular point in time.
 There are both items and cross references in a baseline.
 The more cross references you have the larger the files will be.
 This means that if you do have many Baselines, you could find significant space being used on the server.

 Are Baselines Taking Up a Lot of Server Space?

 In our latest release of Cradle 7.4, cross references are separated from the other files when a baseline is closed.
 The cross references in each one are now placed in separate uniquely identified folders.
 Each folder has an alphanumerical identity, dependent on the length of the name for the baseline.
 This is twice the length of the baseline name.

 Inside each of these folders are 4 files containing the cross references and their attributes.
 The files will be different sizes depending on the number of cross references that existed at the time the baseline was taken.